 If you could inspire a movement that would bring the most amount of good to the most amount of people, what would that be?
 You never know what your idea can trigger.

 Oh, this is a fun question (mmwahaha).
 I hear a lot of organizations emphasize team development.
-And while that is admirable and often based on the people-first position of servant leadership, I advocate for a leaders-first approach.
+And while that is admirable and often based on the people-first position of servant leadership, I advocate for a Leadership First Approach™.

 In many ways the success of an organization is a direct reflection of the leadership that oversees it.
 Success in employee performance and retention, success in customer experience and retention, success in scaling and growth, etc. So, we can correlate that it is in a company’s best interest to invest in the development of its leadership because enhancing leadership first offers trickle-down effects that support the organization from now into the future.